norcams/iaas/docs/team/operations/himlarcli/publish_status.rst

   The following message will be published: We're currently having some issues.
 Sorry for the inconvenience.
 For live updates visit https://status.uh-iaas.no
   Are you sure you want to publish? (yes|no)?

 This has to be interactively confirmed by typing `yes`.
-Notice that should always use punctuation after the last sentence in your message or template.
+Notice that you should always use punctuation after the last sentence in your message or template.

 This example uses a pre-made template instead of a command-line argument as